djedje-cyber/UltraInstinctVR/CodeBase/Assets/Scripts/file_structure.md

 <h2>/Sensors</h2>

-- **SelectionSensors.cs** : Implement a Xareus sensor that detect the selection of interactable game object
+- **SelectionSensor.cs** : Implement a Xareus sensor that detect the selection of interactable game object

 - **TeleportationSensor.cs** : Implement a Xareus sensor that detect a teleportation of a game object in the scene